testing12548bool(false)

 localhost xampp index.php Object not found error

-Or sometimes, you see an error message which looks like this:
+Sometimes, you see an error message that looks like this:

 localhost xampp index php Object not found error